robot-descriptions/awesome-robot-descriptions/README.md

 ## End effectors

-_End effectors are sub-systems at the end of a limb, typically an arm or a leg._
+_End effectors are sub-systems at the end of a limb, for example a hand at the end of an arm._

 | Name | Format | License | Joints | Mass (kg) |
 |------|--------|---------|--------|-----------|